Our Federal buyers want to get to know us before we invest the big bucks to write those big bids!

-You can even use your response to help the government shape the requirement by calling out your leading skills and unique resources.
-You can respond with new solutions, proposed metrics, staff depth or the value of past performance on similar work.
+Your response helps your Federal buyers shape the requirement — and make it easier for them to choose you — when you emphasize why your leading skills and unique resources set them up for a successful project outcome.
+You can feature new solutions, proposed metrics, staff depth or the value of past performance on similar work.
 You can stress the value of having certain industry certifications or best practices or the need for unique tools or machines to guarantee meeting the specs.

 Blackburn notes that “…If you’re a small business, and you do not respond to a Sources Sought Notice (SSN) that aligns with your organization’s capabilities, you’re missing an integral step to the business development and capture process.
 The Government posts SSNs to determine if there are specific small business capabilities within the marketplace that can support the requirements the Government needs.”
 He laments that many BD people think “…it isn’t a real opportunity”; he goes on to ask “Or is it?”